Special Collections Staff

 Ruth Ann has a BA in Anthropology from Carleton College, an MLS from the University of Illinois, and a certificate in Special Collections Librarianship from the University of Illinois.
 She has also completed coursework at the University of Virginia Rare Book School.

-Elisa Landaverde – Metadata Librarian and Curator of the LGBTQ+ collection
+Elisa Landaverde – Curator of LGBTQ+ collection

 Elisa Landaverde is a Metadata Librarian focused primarily in digital collections, and a member of the MSU Libraries digital repository team.
 She joined Special Collections in 2016 to assist with archives and manuscript collections.
 In 2018, she became the curator for the LGBTQ+ collection in Special Collections.